AleksandarDzudzevic/Project_unit_4/README.md

     else:
         return redirect("login")
 ```
-### 5. The social network website will to have a feature to see all reviews posted by a specific user, by selecting their profile.
+### Success Criteria 5: The social network website will to have a feature to see all reviews posted by a specific user, by selecting their profile.
 ```.py
       users, posts = None, None
         user = db.search(f"SELECT * from users where id={user_id}")